-This baked vegan pizzaiola pasta bake is a mouthwatering and ultra-creamy primo piatto made with simple ingredients.
+This baked vegan pizzaiola pasta bake is a mouthwatering and ultra-creamy plant-based meal made with simple ingredients.
 It has three layers of delicious creaminess.

 A rich tomato sauce, a smooth homemade béchamel sauce, and a vegan cheese topping that gives a melted umami taste and texture.